Proton Saga: Proton Saga LMST (2003–2008)

 The Proton Saga LMST hatchback was launched in 2003.
 It was based on the same platform found in the previous models.
 Nonetheless, it featured a modernized interior and major exterior modifications and improvements.
 The carburetted 1.3-litre Mitsubishi 4G13 engine was tuned to produce 83 PS.
 It was only available in two trim lines, limited to the 5-speed manual transmission.

 The LMST is not equipped with airbags or ABS, and was sold in four colours; red, dark blue, grey and black.

 Proton redesigned the exterior as well as the interior of the Saga LMST in favour of sportiness over practicality.
 The glove compartment is of the open-type, offering less storage space and the muffler produced more noise without any real gain in power.
 As a result, the Saga LMST became less appealing to the general population and sales plummeted significantly.

 In late 2006, Proton updated the Saga LMST, offering mainly cosmetic exterior changes.
 It was only available in three colours, Black, Sunrise Orange and Silver, and was limited to the 4G13 1.3L engine, mated to a 5-speed manual transmission.
-Unlike the Black and Sunrise Orange colour, the Silver colour has a non-power steering, 13-inch steel rims and hubcaps, a cassette player instead of the CD player which is found on the Black and Sunrise Orange variants and the exhaust manifold from the 2003 Saga LMST instead.
+Unlike the Black and Sunrise Orange colour, the Silver colour has non-power steering, manual wind-up windows, 13-inch steel rims and hubcaps, a cassette player instead of the CD player, no air conditioning, driver’s door mirror only, no rear brakes, no tachometer, no rear seatbelts, which is found on the Black and Sunrise Orange variants and the exhaust manifold from the 2003 Saga LMST instead.
 Proton introduced the Saga LMST, along with Wira, GEN•2 and Impian (Also known as Waja in Southeast Asian markets) to Pakistan on 15 September 2006.

 On 4 March 2007, Proton launched the final facelift model of the first generation Proton Saga, the Proton Saga LMST 50th Merdeka Anniversary Edition.
 It was largely identical to the 2006 Saga LMST, but was sold at a discount price of RM26,999 as opposed to the former RM33,240 price.
 The promotion was made in view of Malaysia's 50th Merdeka celebrations and as a symbol of Proton's gratitude to their customers.
 That year, the Proton Saga became the second best selling car behind the Perodua MyVi.